Introduction – To Online Course Requirements

 So if you have real requirements that you need to list, we recommend putting them in a requirements section or within the FAQ section.

-As a creative teacher, if you have very light prerequisites, you can place them in the overview, who is this course for, or FAQ section.
+As a creative teacher, if your course has only a few light prerequisites, you can easily mention them in the overview, under “Who This Course Is For,” or in the FAQ section.

 Not Being Upfront About Class Requirements

-Other customers could end up requesting a refund or canceling the course within just a few hours or days of signing up.
+Some may even request a refund or cancel the course just a few hours or days after signing up.

 Using A Frequently Asked Questions Section For Requirments